Magyartanulas/magyartanulas.github.io/extrastuff.md

 ### Assimilation with the Imperative Mood

-Basically the imperative mood is turning verbs into orders/commands.
+Basically the [imperative mood](https://magyartanulas.github.io/imperative_subjunctive/) is turning verbs into orders/commands.
 You can identify this in sentences by seeing a `-j` directly after the verb (don't confuse this with the indicative mood, though!).
-Depending on the ending of the verb, this `-j` gets assimilated into a different form.
+Depending on the ending of the verb, this `-j` can get assimilated into a different form.
 Check out these imperatives in the second person.

 | [sibilant]                             | [sibilant] + t               | [short vowel] + t                           | [long vowel/normal consonant] + t    | meaning                              |
 |----------------------------------------|------------------------------|---------------------------------------------|--------------------------------------|--------------------------------------|